-Compared to the 1991 Chevy 350 L98 with TPI, the LT1 made 20% more horsepower, got better fuel mileage, and had a much broader torque band with 90% of it’s peak torque available from just over 1,000 rpm all the way up to nearly 6,000 rpm.
+Compared to the 1991 Chevy 350 L98 with TPI, the LT1 made 20 percent more horsepower, got better fuel mileage, and had a much broader torque band with 90 percent of its peak torque available from just over 1,000 rpm all the way up to nearly 6,000 rpm.

 Although the LT1 was only around for five years, there were two-bolt and four-bolt blocks, aluminum and cast iron heads, regular and H.O. cams that came with long and short dowels, and three different front covers.
 There was also the "Baby LT1," the 265 cid version that was the standard engine in the Caprice from 1994-‘96.
 With all that in mind, let’s take a look at this family of engines and see what goes where.

 350 There are two blocks, one with two-bolt mains and one with four-bolt mains.
 They both have the same 10125327 casting number, so there’s no sure way to know which one you have until you get the pan off.
 However, if it came out of a Corvette, it should be a four-bolt block, and if it came out of anything else, it was supposed to be a two-bolt.
 GM used the two-bolt block for everything but the Corvette because it had plenty of strength and it weighed a little bit less.

 265 There was only one block used for the 265 cid version of the LT1.
 It’s a 10168588 casting that had the numbers "4.3" cast on the side, too.
 It’s real easy to spot if the heads are off because of the small 3.74" bore.